GaloyMoney/blink-mobile/docs/e2e-testing.md

       C -- Test On --> E[Cloud Device]
       D -- Test On --> G[Local Simulator/Emulator/Phone]
 ```

+## To Test locally with Appium and Webdriver:

+1. run the debug version of the app `yarn android` or `yarn ios`
+2. In a new terminal run `yarn start:appium`
+3. In a new terminal run `yarn test:e2e:android` or `yarn test:e2e:ios`

 ## To Test with Browserstack (cloud devices):